wbszhu/luzhang/content/authors/admin/_index.md

 ---

 ## About Me
-I am a research scientist with a Ph.D. in Animal Genetics, Breeding, and Reproduction from Huazhong Agricultural University.
-I have developed robust expertise in 3D genomics, computational data analysis, and the development of advanced genomics technologies.
+I recently earned my Ph.D. in Animal Genetics, Breeding, and Reproduction from Huazhong Agricultural University.
+My doctoral research focused on bioinformatics data analyses, especially 3D genomics and single-cell omics.
+I have developed strong skills in these areas.
+I am also very interested in spatial omics and deep learning.

-My curiosity and adaptability have been the driving forces behind my academic and research pursuits.
-I am constantly seeking new challenges and opportunities to apply my skills and knowledge to innovative research projects.
-I am enthusiastic about collaborating with fellow researchers and contributing meaningfully to the scientific community.
+I am curious and adaptable.
+These traits drive my academic pursuits.
+I look forward to new challenges in research.
+I want to apply my skills to innovative projects.
+I am eager to collaborate with experienced researchers.
+My goal is to contribute to the scientific community.